 Learn practical strategies on how to develop or improve board/superintendent relations.
 Included in this session will be tips for communication, how to “agree to disagree” appropriately, and strategies to help develop the type of trust that is necessary for a board and superintendent to operate together in a very positive manner.

-Dealing With Difficult People - CBA 278 (3 units)
+CBA 278: Dealing With Difficult People (3 credits)

 Dealing with difficult people is a time and energy drain we’d all like to avoid.
 However, as a school board member, you often must deal with difficult people as part of your day-to-day responsibilities.
 Learn some effective strategies and practical ideas on how to communicate with and handle even the most difficult person.